What Is an FSA?

 |Federal Tax Rate||Annual FSA Contribution||Annual Tax Savings|

-Below is a quick reference list of expenses that can be reimbursed from a Flexible Spending Account.
-For more detailed information, please refer to IRS Publication 502 titled “Medical and Dental Expenses,” online at irs.gov/pub/irs-pdf/p502.pdf (file will open in a new tab).
+Below is a quick reference list of eligible expenses that can be reimbursed from a Flexible Spending Account.
+For more detailed information, please refer to IRS Publication 502 titled “Medical and Dental Expenses,” online at irs.gov/pub/irs-pdf/p502.pdf.
 For tax advice, please consult a tax or legal professional.

 - Acne Treatments**